The best lenses for the Fujifilm X-T4 in 2024: top choices for a classic camera

 If only the optical performance hit the same standard.
 It's great at 10mm, but the softer edges at 24mm are a disappointment, and take the edge off (literally) what could have been a five-star lens.

 So why choose this, and not the more 'professional' Fujinon XF 8-16mm f/2.8 R LM WR?
-Because that lens is not just massive in its physical dimensions, and in its price tag too.
+Because that lens is not just massive in its physical dimensions, but in its price tag too.
 If you can afford it, get it.
 The image quality and 12mm equivalent angle of view are spectacular.
-Back on planet Earth, we'd still choose the XF 10-24mm f/4 R OIS WR for day-to-day use.
+Back on planet Earth, I'd still choose the XF 10-24mm f/4 R OIS WR for day-to-day use.

 Most professional and enthusiast photographers who use full-frame cameras grab a 70-200mm f/2.8 lens for telephoto shooting.
 The Fujifilm XF 50-140mm f/2.8 R LM OIS WR is the equivalent X-mount lens, with an effective 75-210mm zoom range and the same fast, constant f/2.8 aperture.